-The Nominating and Corporate Governance Committee operates under a written charter setting out its functions and responsibilities.
-A current copy can be viewed on the Company's website at www.cryolife.com/investornew.htm.
+The Regulatory Affairs and Quality Assurance Policy Committee operates under a written charter setting out its functions and responsibilities.
+A current copy can be viewed on the Company's website at www.cryolife.com/investornew.htm, and is available in print form to stockholders on request at no charge.